 #1| Build Up

 Build up happens as a result of product residue and water minerals that accumulate on the hair shaft after a period of time.
 This creates a barrier on the hair that not only prevents products from performing their best and the doing what they’re meant to do, but also prevents the hair from receiving proper hydration and nourishment.

 On your wash day, make sure you use sulphate free shampoo capable of removing buildup from product residue, vegetable oils and butter (yes, they also create build up).
 Also, add a monthly deep cleansing hair session with a clarifying shampoo (not a regular shampoo) if you have hard water (less if your water is not hard).
 This shampoo will be able to remove all of this, plus the hard minerals from your water.

-As a clarifying shampoo, you can use Kinky Curly Come Clean and as a sulphate free shampoo you can use Flora & Curl African Citrus Superfruit Shampoo (use code curlyhairlounge for 15% off).
+As a clarifying shampoo, you can use Kinky Curly Come Clean and as a sulphate free shampoo you can use Flora & Curl African Citrus Superfruit Shampoo (use code curlyhairlounge for 10% off with a minimum spend of £25).
 You can also check these posts for more product suggestions (Sulphate Free Shampoos and Clarifying Shampoos).

 Alternatively, if you want to save some coins use a regular clarifying shampoo like Herbal Essences Dazzling Shine, but make sure you do an oil pre-poo to counteract the drying effect this shampoo has on curly tresses.
 Afterwards, don’t forget your deep conditioning session. 😉